-Julia Keen has very little on-property lighting that could Most of the bus routes in Julia Keen are without lighting. compensate for the lack of street lights.
+Julia Keen has very little on-property lighting that could Most of the bus routes in Julia Keen are without lighting.

 Figure 5.19: Julia Keen Neighborhood Street Lighting

 The vast majority of parcels (86.7 percent) in Julia Keen contain structures either in 'Good' or 'Excellent' condition (see Figure 5.20).
 Thirteen structures are in 'Poor' condition, indicating a need for repairs on the order of \$15,000 to \$50,000.
 Two structures are assessed as 'Replacement,' meaning that the cost to repair them would exceed the cost to tear down and rebuild.